 The LED department has endeavoured to support SMMEs with a view to empower and transform how they do business.
-Small Medium Enterprises in their own nature creates employment and contribute to the livelihood of the majority of people.
-The development of market stalls within the Municiaplity has given the hawkers a new hope in their endeavour to trasint from informal to formal business The endeavor to continuously support local SMMEs is gaining momentum, the Municipality created a platform that is conducive for entrepreneurship development and created opportunities for small businesses to succeed by organizing business expo and exhibitions.
-More than fifty (50) exhibitors were able to participate at the business expo and managed to show case their products offering.
-The following pictures highlights the significant of the flea market at the information center.
+Small medium enterprises in they own nature creates employment and contribute to the livelihood of the majority of people.
+The development of market stalls within the Municiaplity has given the hawkers a new hope in their endeavour to trasint from informal to formal business.
+Cooperatives support is on going, ward based cooperatives are being supported.
 The Municipality has also initiated business registration processes which is contributing much to the revenue base of the Municipality, business registrations assist in regulating compliance and through it the Municipality is able to gauge whether the is growth in business growth.